Olympics Opening Ceremony: A Social Media Data Overview

 There was a patriotic and heartfelt reception given to Brazilian model Gisele Bundchen, who danced and partied with the performers and crowd alike.
 Bundchen’s appearance was highly anticipated before the Olympics Opening Ceremony, which led to her consistently appearing on the Synthesio word cloud across the weekend.

 It comes as no surprise that the USA were the most talked about nation during the Olympics Opening Ceremony.
-The US consistently come out on top or close to it, and they have a culture centred around national pride and success.
+The US consistently come out on top or close to it, and they have a culture centered around national pride and success.

 Despite USA’s dominance in conversation, overnight viewing figures were the lowest an opening ceremony has seen since 1992.
 Figures came in at 16.5, 28% lower than London in 2012.
 This figure only represents American viewership on home TV sets.

 The Olympics are finally up and running on a positive note!
 Let’s hope it can continue and Rio can deliver a successful games event.
-My next post will discuss the sporting successes, disappointments, amazements and probably, tribulations.
+My next post will discuss the sporting successes, disappointments, amazement and probably, tribulations.

 Want to learn how Synthesio was able to pull these social media insights about the Rio 2016 Olympics Opening Ceremony?
 Request a demo today!